 Lender, like so many others, has an alcohol addiction, or at least an alcohol problem, which is revealed by her actions.
 If any of her conduct sounds all too familiar…or like the life of someone you care about…know that help is available.

 Get DUI Help: Repeat Offenses for DUI Arrests

-You may also be denied a restricted license if your current DUI arrest presents as an endangering circumstance to your well being and to others.
+You may also be denied a restricted license if your current DUI arrest presents as an endangering circumstance to your well-being and to others.
 Manifold DUI convictions put down an ineffaceable stain on your legal record.
-If you are convicted of DUI you can expect long term effects with employment and governmental records.
+If you are convicted of DUI you can expect long-term effects with employment and governmental records.
 The amount of DUI convictions will also affect sentencing both criminally and administratively.
-Since the State of California practices a looking window policy, previous arrests and conviction of DUI related charges from your parent or California neighboring states are taken into contemplation when charging you with a misdemeanor or felony charge for DUI.
+Since the State of California practices a looking window policy, previous arrests and convictions of DUI-related charges from your parent or California neighboring states are taken into contemplation when charging you with a misdemeanor or felony charge for DUI.